 Cost includes lodging, food, supervision, and all programming.
 Cost does not include transportation to Boston.

 Financial aid is available by application for those with demonstrated financial need.
 Be sure to fill out the relevant questions on the application if you would like to be considered for aid.
 All financial aid is contingent on the availability of funding and is awarded on a first-come, first-served basis.

 Accommodations and Supervision

-NYJT is an active, urban program.
-Teens will be supervised by adult staff overnight and during the day program.
+The Boston Youth Justice Training is an active, urban program.
+Participants will be supervised by adult staff overnight and during the day for the duration of the program.
 They will be provided thorough orientation to the city and will be supported by staff to take public transportation in groups to their internship sites.

 Boston Mobilization has been empowering grassroots peace and social justice movements since 1977.
 The Sub/Urban Justice program develops youth leaders and supports teen-led social justice education and community organizing in Boston and the area suburbs through school-year and summer teen programs.
 Boston Mobilization is excited to be partnering with UUCSJ to offer interactive, experiential social justice education during this year’s Youth Justice Training in Boston.